projectcontour/contour/examples/README.md

 ## `kind`, `root-rbac`

-Both of these examples are fragments used in other documentation ([deploy-options](https://projectcontour.io/docs/master/deploy-options) and [ingressroute](https://projectcontour.io/docs/master/ingressroute) respectively.)
+Both of these examples are fragments used in other documentation ([deploy-options](https://projectcontour.io/docs/master/deploy-options))